KrazyKats/Outages_and_Stats/README.md

 A column I would suspect is NMAR could be the `DEMAND.LOSS.MV` Column.
 I would say this because the Demand would most likely only be calcuated if there was historical data from a given area affected that would allow the utilities to estimate Demand lost.
 Furthermore, the data also noted that total demand would be submitted most of the time so the missingness is based on whether the companies would give the correct data which is not shown in the data set.
 Thus, we could not tell if the data is completely missing at random or if it is dependent on somehting else as the report clearly states that the missingness is based on the correct data being recieved or not.

+Furthermore, We do not not if there were other reasons why the data may not be there.
+We could look into finding whether the company reporting the data has data about the peak usages of tehor comunities and use that information to determine causes of teh missing data thus making it MAR.

 ## Missingness Dependency
-To test missingness dependency, I will focus on the distribution of `OUTAGE.DURATION`.
-I will test this against the columns `CAUSE.CATEGORY` and `MONTH`.
+To test missingness dependency, I will focus on the Missingness of `OUTAGE.DURATION`.
+I will test this against the columns `NERC.REGION` and `MONTH`.

-### Cause Category
+### Nerc Region

-First, I examine the distribution of Cause Category when Duration is missing vs not missing.
+We will begin by seeing the Missingness of `OUTAGE.DURATION` in relation to `NERC.REGION`.

-**Null Hypothesis:** The distribution of Cause Category is the same when Duration is missing vs not missing.
+**Null Hypothesis:** The distribution of `NERC.REGION` is the same whether `OUTAGE.DURATION` is missing or not missing.

-**Alternate Hypothesis:** The distribution of Cause Category is different when Duration is missing vs not missing.
+**Alternate Hypothesis:** The distribution of `NERC.REGION` is different whether `OUTAGE.DURATION` is missing or not missing.

- I found an observed TVD of 0.444 which has a p value of 0.0.
-The empirical distribution of the TVDs is shown below.
-At this value, I reject the null hypothesis in favor of the alternate hypothesis, which is that the distribution of Cause Category is significantly different when Duration is missing vs not, indicating that the missingness of Duration is dependent on Cause Category.
+For this test, I got a TVD of 0.315 which resulted in a p-value of 0.
+From this test, We were able to say that the Missingness of the `OUTAGE.DURATION` column is dependent on the `NERC.REGION` column.
+This shows that there is evidence that certain region are likely to be missing data on their outage duration more than others and that a given missing value may be more likely to be from one or many regions but not others.

 <iframe
   src="Website_Resources/missing_MAR.html"